 Differentiating Generic SODFs with Hard Capsule Formulations

 Solid oral dosage forms (SODFs) remain the preferred formulation method for medications due to their ease of use for patients and caregivers and the lower cost of production compared to other dosage forms.
 Of the different types of SODFs – tablets, caplets, softgels and hard capsules – hard capsules offer distinct advantages for the formulation of generic drug products.
-They are not only one of the most cost-effective solutions to develop and manufacture SODFs, but also a more flexible dosage form.
+They are not only one of the most cost-effective solutions for developing and manufacturing SODFs, they are also a more flexible dosage form.

 With lower development costs and greater flexibility, hard capsules are the best choice for the formulation of generic solid oral dosage pharmaceuticals.

-Cost reduction is an increasing imperative across the entire pharmaceutical industry, but has always been essential for generic drugs.
+While cost reduction is now an increasing imperative across the entire pharmaceutical industry, it has always been essential for generic drugs.
 The use of hard capsules for drug delivery simplifies both the development and manufacturing of SODFs.
 Formulations placed into hard capsules typically require fewer excipients than those produced in tablet form, reducing development time and cost.
-Raw material costs are also lower, as are the cost and time associated with vendor qualification, inventory management, etc. More importantly, the process of filling a hard capsule is less stressful on the active ingredient than other forms of SODF production.
+Raw material costs are also lower, as are the costs and time associated with vendor qualification, inventory management, etc. More importantly, the process of filling a hard capsule is less stressful on the active ingredient than other forms of SODF production.

 Furthermore, there are less than half as many steps involved in producing hard capsule drugs than tablets made using a wet or dry granulation step.
 (Direct-compression tablets don’t require as many steps but there are few of these drugs due to the difficulties in developing suitable powder formulations.)
 Fewer steps equate to shorter production times and lower production costs.

 By their nature, two-piece hard capsules provide more than just cost benefits.
-They are highly flexible in terms of dosage concentration and delivery method.
-The capsule composition can also be modified to meet the specific needs of each API/formulation.
+They are also highly flexible in terms of dosage concentration and delivery method.
+Plus, the capsule composition can be modified to meet the specific needs of each Active Pharmaceutical Ingredient (API)/formulation.

-At CapsCanada, we offer significant flexibility in the manufacturing of the hard capsules themselves.
+At CapsCanada we offer significant flexibility in the manufacturing of the hard capsules themselves.
 If the polymer compositions in our standard capsules do not meet the needs of a given API, we use our extensive knowledge and expertise in capsule development and design to create a stable, high-performing capsule formulation that does.
-With this approach, we transfer some of the development work from our client to our team, often accelerating the project timeline and getting the product to market sooner.
+With this approach, some of the development work is transferred from our client to our team, often accelerating the project timeline to get the product to market sooner.
+Contact our team of experts to learn more about how we can accelerate the development process.

 More Difficult to Counterfeit